bot6798098-075634/bot/README.md

 <h1 align="center">ERLC Discord Bot</h1>

 ### ER:LC PRC Discord Bot
+## Security issues after updates are being or been fixed

 A Discord bot integrating with the **PRC API** to enhance your Emergency Response: Liberty County server experience.